-The caution has taken on new urgency in recent weeks as authorities scramble to understand a rash of mysterious vaping-linked illnesses that have put healthy people in the hospital with serious lung diseases.
-Federal officials said Thursday there have been at least 1,479 cases across every state but Alaska connected to e-cigarettes, which are battery-powered devices that can look like flash drives and pens and that mimic smoking by heating liquids containing substances such as nicotine and marijuana.
-Thirty-three deaths have been confirmed, the Centers for Disease Control and Prevention says.
+The caution has taken on new urgency in recent months as authorities scramble to understand a rash of mysterious vaping-linked illnesses that have put healthy people in the hospital with serious lung diseases.
+The latest federal data show there are more than 2,600 cases reported from all 50 states, the District of Columbia and the two U.S. territories (Puerto Rico and U.S. Virgin Islands) connected to vaping or e-cigarettes, which are battery-powered devices that can look like flash drives and pens and that mimic smoking by heating liquids containing substances such as nicotine and marijuana.
+At least 57 deaths have been confirmed in 27 states and the District of Columbia, according to the Centers for Disease Control and Prevention.

 How did the concerns start?